Bulldog Block

 How do students know where to go for Bulldog Block?

 Every department has been tasked with providing a monthly schedule.
 These will be posted in various places: on Google Classrooms, hard-copy posters hanging in classrooms, through QR codes, and on TV monitors.
 Teachers will also be talking about Bulldog Block with their students throughout the week, and in many instances directing students to particular sessions.
 In some cases, sessions will have capped attendance and require sign-up earlier in the week.
-Students should have planned where they will be going for Bulldog Block well in advance of 12:55 on Wednesdays.
+Students should have planned where they will be going for Bulldog Block well in advance of Wednesday morning.

 Is attendance mandatory?